grimmeanor/arduino-buzzer-music-maker/README.md

 passive buzzer, and then make music from those notes and chords.
 I chose the opening of Beethoven's 5th Symphony as the music to play.

+This project only requires one data pin to signal HIGH/LOW to the buzzer, so this can be used with any board.

 Special thanks to https://pages.mtu.edu/~suits/NoteFreqCalcs.html for the valuable insights into the science of generating musical notes